 3. Important Take-Aways

-Knowing your readiness for climbing after an injury is the delicate balance between the:
+Knowing your readiness to climb again after injury is the delicate balance between the: